 - Add the cherries and stir them through the mixture.

-- Pour the batter into your prepared loaf pan and bake for about an hour or until a cake tester comes out clean when inserted into the center.
+- Pour the batter into your prepared loaf pan, sprinkle sliced almonds on top, and bake for about 55 minutes or until a cake tester comes out clean when inserted into the center.

 - If the loaf begins to brown too much before it has completed baking, cover it loosely with aluminum foil.